runwhen-contrib/rw-public-codecollection/codebundles/rest-generic/README.md

 - or your bearer token is short-lived and needs to be routinely fetched

 ## Requirements
+### For this codebundle:
+- `URL` the HTTP url to perform a request against
+- `JSON_PATH` which is the json path string used to extract data.
+Explore https://jmespath.org/ for examples.
+- If you require authentication against the HTTP endpoint, Provide a JSON string in the `HEADER` field describing your headers.
+eg: `{"Content-Type":"application/json", "my-header":"my-value", "Authorization":"Bearer mytoken"}`
 ### For basic auth:
 - `USERNAME` the username credential used to login for access
 - `PASSWORD` the password credential used when logging in for access